Skip to Content

 Executive summary

-• What’s Nationwide’s and First Direct’s secret in the ‘Knowledge & Expertise’ pillar?
-These two brands are +5 above the next nearest competitor.
-The next nine brands in the table are then within four points of each other.
+• What’s Nationwide’s and First Direct’s secret in the Style of Communication pillar?
+These two brands are +6 above the next nearest competitor.
+The next 11 brands in the table are then within four points of each other.
 What are these two frontrunners doing to be so successful?

 • We say

-‘Knowledge and Expertise’ is hinged on how well agents communicate they understand the customer's problem and explain the details to them clearly.
+‘Style of Communication’ is hinged on how politely agents communication and how readily available brands make other languages.
 Nationwide and First Direct score above and beyond in these metrics, demonstrating that other brands should focus on these markers to keep competitive.

 How to use the Customer Effort Index